How to Build a Grammar Lesson: This post aims to help you from start to finish.

 6. Give students a manageable assignment.

 Decide if you want to record the grades or not.
 The first time with a new concept, I typically do not record the grades.
 I use the assignment as a gauge for the next day’s lesson.
-Recording the grade is a teacher’s choice.
+Recording the grade is a teacher’s choice, but if students regularly fail grammar, they will resent the lessons.

 7. Evaluate the results.